alpha-nu/restonode.ideation/README.md

 [API Modeling](rest_api_design.md) contains domain representations and how they map to a REST API endpoints

-[High Level Architecture](architecture.md) a simple schematic of the system architecture
+[High Level Architecture](architecture.md) a schematic and description of the system architecture

+[Database Relational Model](database.md) a relational model of domain entities and how they correspond to database tables